projectcalico/calicoctl/docs/LearnCalico.md

 The `<container_id>` can be either the name of the container or the container's workload id.
 The `<ip_address>` must be an address that falls within a configured IP pool.
-The default IPv4 pool for calico is `192.168.0.0/16`.
+The default IP pools for Calico are `192.168.0.0/16` for IPv4 and `fd80:24e2:f998:72d6::/64` for IPv6 (we'll use IPv4 in this example).
 You can view pools by running `calicoctl pool show`.
 To add a new pool, run `calicoctl pool add <cidr>` or `calicoctl pool range add <start_ip> <end_ip>`.
 Etcd stores pools as `/calico/v1/ipam/v4/pool/192.168.0.0-16`, where assigned IPs in a pool are stored as: `/calico/v1/ipam/v4/assignment/192.168.0.0-16/192.168.1.1`.

-When a workload is added to Calico, the `calicoctl` tool checks the etcd datastore to confirm that the ip address passed in falls under a previously defined IP pool.
+When a workload is added to Calico, the `calicoctl` tool checks the etcd datastore to confirm that the IP address passed in falls under a previously defined IP pool.
 It then creates a veth pair on the host for the new endpoint, storing one end in the host namespace and moving the other end into the container.
 After successfully creating the veth pair, `calicoctl` saves the